Who is the greatest stock picker of all time?

 Establishing the Ground Rules

-To answer these questions, I came up with a list of 11 criteria, based on academic research and experience, that could reasonably be used award the title of the world’s greatest investor.
+To answer these questions, I came up with a list of 11 criteria, based on academic research and experience, that could reasonably be used to award the title of the world’s greatest investor.
 My list is by no means exhaustive of definitive.
 I acknowledge that trying to compare two heavyweight investors in their prime is an impossible task.
-Still it’s a worthwhile thought experiment that can help us explore what it takes to beat the market.
+Still, it’s a worthwhile thought experiment that can help us explore what it takes to beat the market.

 My 11 criteria are as follows:

 - Factor Correlation.
-Higher factor correlations suggest that systematic factor exposures are primary driver of performance.
+Higher factor correlations suggest that systematic factor exposures are the primary driver of performance.
 The lower the better.

 - Alpha.
 High alpha coefficients suggest that performance is driven by stock-picking skill (as opposed to factor exposures).The higher, the better.